gridap/GridapSolvers.jl/joss_paper/paper.md

 ## Parallel scaling benchmark

 The following section shows scalability results for the demo problem discussed above.
 We run our code on the Gadi supercomputer, which is part of the Australian National Computational Infrastructure (NCI).
 We use Intel's Cascade Lake 2x24-core Xeon Platinum 8274 nodes.
 Scalability is shown for up to 64 nodes, for a fixed local problem size of 48x64 quadrangle cells per processor.
 This amounts to a maximum size of approximately 37M cells and 415M degrees of freedom distributed amongst 3072 processors.
 Within the GMG solver, the number of coarsening levels is progressively increased to keep the global size of the coarsest solve (approximately) constant.
 The coarsest solve is then performed by a CG solver preconditioned by an Algebraic MultiGrid (AMG) solver, provided by PETSc [@petsc-user-ref] through the package GridapPETSc.jl.

+The results show that the code scales relatively well up to 3072 processors, with loss in performance mostly tied to the number of GMG levels used for the velocity solver.
+The number of F-GMRES iterations required for convergence is also shown to be relatively constant (and even decreasing for bigger problem sizes), indicating that the preconditioner is robust with respect to the problem size.

 The code used to create these results can be found [here](https://github.com/gridap/GridapSolvers.jl/tree/joss-paper/joss_paper/scalability).
 The exact releases for the packages used are provided by Julia's `Manifest.toml` file.